rmsr2004/f1-live/README.md

 # F1 LIVE

-> Linux desktop application to follow the current Formula 1 season in real-time.
+> Linux desktop and web application to follow the current Formula 1 season in real-time.
 > Built with React, TypeScript, and Tauri, focusing on a smooth experience, modern interface, and up-to-date data.

 ---